ai-cfia/nachet-backend/TESTING.md

 1. Start the frontend application
 1. Click on the model selection button
-1. Validate that the current pipeline are selectable.
+1. Validate that the current pipeline is selectable.

 **Expected Results:**

-- [ ] If a problem occur while retrieving the data, a error should have stop the server to start.
+- [ ] If a problem occurs while retrieving the data, an error should prevent the server from starting.
-- [ ] If a problem occur while retrieving the data, but no error was raised, the model selection component will be empty.
+- [ ] If a problem occurs while retrieving the data, but no error was raised, the model selection component should be empty.
-- [ ] If everything went correctly while retrieving the data, the model selection component will display the pipeline metadata.
+- [ ] If everything went correctly while retrieving the data, the model selection component should display the pipeline metadata.

 **Actual Results:**